 Overview

 GetMCP signs every call log entry with an HMAC-SHA256 signature at the moment it is written.
 If any stored field is later modified — whether accidentally or deliberately — the signature no longer matches, and the verifier flags the row as tampered.
+This makes the call log effectively append-only: entries can be deleted (and that deletion is itself detectable by gaps), but they cannot be silently edited.How Signing Works

-When a call log row is inserted into wp_getmcp_call_logs, GetMCP:
+When a call log row is inserted intowp_getmcp_call_logs, GetMCP:

 - Assembles a canonical string from the row’s key fields in a fixed order.